UNESCO Cities of Literature

-Dunedin is a magnificent example of a small city that lives, breathes and connects through its people, its culture and its intense love of literature.
-Situated in the South Island of New Zealand, Dunedin has a population of approximately 120,000 people and although a rather young city in worldly terms, it is well known as a university town of excellence in research and learning, and a city where writers, books and literature thrive.
+Ōtepoti is one of the world’s great small cities.
+Situated in Te Wai Pounamu, the South Island of Aotearoa, Ōtepoti has a population of approximately 130,000 people and is well known as a university town of excellence in research and learning, and a city where writers, books and literature thrive.

-Dunedin became New Zealand’s first UNESCO Creative City when it was awarded ‘City of Literature’ status in 2014.
-The UNESCO Creative Cities Network (UCCN) is designed to develop international co-operation among cities and encourages partnerships that deliver on UNESCO’s global priorities of culture and development, and sustainable development.
-There are seven different Creative City themes in the Network: folk art, gastronomy, media arts, design, film or music and literature.
+Ōtepoti became Aotearoa’s first UNESCO Creative City when it was awarded ‘City of Literature’ status in 2014.
+The UNESCO Creative Cities Network (UCCN) is designed to develop international co-operation among cities and encourages partnerships that deliver on UNESCO’s global priorities of culture and sustainable development.
+There are seven different Creative City designations: design, film, folk art, gastronomy, literature, media arts and music.

 Dunedin will sustain a healthy, creative and prosperous city through celebrating and sharing a diverse and inclusive literature that connects people and place.